DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 shot was filming yourself using your right arm stretched out in front of you, and pointing the camera at yourself, the kind of image that has become immortalised in the notion of the ‘selfie’ today.
-The Xacti allowed you to flip the viewfinder towards oneself, which meant it was easy to film.
+The Xacti allowed you to flip the viewfinder towards your face, which made it easy to film yourself.
 Importantly, the Xacti was one of the first video cameras to move away from physical media.
 The camera relied on digital storage, and did not use videotape or discs, storing video on a flash memory card, making it easy to transfer to a computer.